 If you prefer fishing standing bodies of water, Leadville offers easy access to Turquoise Lake during the day.
 Twin Lakes, Dillon Reservoir, and Clear Creek Reservoir are other close options for fishing at night.
 Leadville also has its own regional airport and access to the Arkansas River.
 You can see the highest peaks in the Rocky Mountains (Mt.
 Elbert and Mt.
 Massive) from downtown Leadville and its scenic byway.

 Photo Courtesy of vailvalleyanglers.com

 Wherever you decide to have a crack at night fly-fishing, make sure you are well prepared.
 While there are no state-level regulations on fishing at night, local authorities may restrict access to specific waters after a certain time.
-You should always carry a headlamp while pointing it into rivers or streams is likely to spook even fish who are more aggressive at night.
+You should always carry a headlamp although pointing it into rivers or streams is likely to spook even those fish who are more aggressive at night.
 A fishing line that glows is a good way to see where your flies are landing, without tipping off the fish.
 Also, when becoming familiar with the area you plan to fish at night, pick locations where you can cast without worrying about getting snagged in trees or brush.
 Lastly, prepare yourself for encounters with snakes and other dangerous creatures that lurk at night.
-As a final tip for success on the water at night, we recommend mouse flies for the bigger fish that usually tuck away during the day.
+As a final tip for success, we recommend mouse flies for the bigger fish that usually tuck away during the day.